oracle/vagrant-projects/OracleLinux/7/README.md

 ## Prerequisites

-Read the [prerequisites in the top level README](../../README.md#prerequisites) to set up either Vagrant with either VirtualBox or KVM
+Read the [prerequisites in the top level README](../../README.md#prerequisites) to set up Vagrant with either VirtualBox or KVM

 ## Getting started